A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Conclusion

 \section{Conclusion}

 Effective model Hamiltonians provide enormous value for the investigation of individual aspects of complex systems.
 Here, we have presented a procedure for the automatic derivation of model Hamiltonians of coupled spin degrees of freedom embedded in a fermionic environment.
 These Hamiltonians provide a means to enhance the study of the dominant low temperature spin physics of complex real materials.
 We have shown that to investigate the spin physics of such materials properly, one first needs to operate within a suitable single particle orbital basis, where a subset of the basis orbitals become realizations of spin degrees of freedom at low energies.
-We introduced the local parity as a sensible metric for the spin-like behavior of electron densities in the basis orbitals.
+We have introduced the local parity as a sensible metric for the spin-like behavior of electron densities in the basis orbitals.
 We have proven that the natural orbital basis does not generally correspond to the basis that features the spin-like orbitals.
 We have provided an example toy model for which the natural orbital basis is significantly worse than the initial basis for the study of spin physics.
 We also studied a well-known singlet-diradical molecule, namely closed configuration para-benzyne, and demonstrated that the two well-known non-trivial spin-like orbitals are correctly determined by our local parity optimization procedure.
 We find that the optimization of the local parity yields an orbital basis that typically results in a many particle basis of the Hilbert space with small coupling and significant energy gap between the different subspaces.
 Our extended Schrieffer-Wolff transformation method allows to also transform generic Hamiltonians with complicated interaction terms beyond the density-density interactions of the toy models that the Schrieffer-Wolff transformation has so far mostly been applied to.
 There is also no need for the block-diagonal part $H_0$ to be easily diagonalizable, because no calculation of the spectrum of $H_0$ is required in Schrieffer-Wolff transformation our method.
 We have shown that our Schrieffer-Wolff transformation method reproduces established results for the well-known single impurity Anderson model and the disordered Fermi-Hubbard model Hamiltonians.
 For these models we corroborate that the local parity of the spin-like orbitals is a good predictor for the quality of the effective spin-bath Hamiltonian as the description of the low energy spin dynamics.
 Lastly, we have applied the full spin-bath Hamiltonian derivation procedure to molecular chromium bromide.
 Here, we have shown that the derived effective spin-bath models are good descriptions of the system's low-energy spin excitations.
+We would like to point out that while we used an approximate multi reference method to determine the spin-like orbitals, the Schrieffer--Wolff mapping bypasses the standard quantum chemistry methods directly projecting the quantum chemistry model on the spin / spin-bath model.
+Being able to perform these calculations for quantum chemistry descriptions including all four index terms is provided by our representation of the Schrieffer-Wolff equation as a linear set of equations.
 Future work will address more complex materials, where the Schrieffer-Wolff transformation becomes essential to obtain good effective Hamiltonian descriptions for the low-energy spin dynamics of the material.